About the Rural Water Futures program

 Rural Water Futures is changing the way Queensland’s water resources are managed, measured and reported.

-We are implementing a range of projects that collectively will deliver:
+We are implementing a range of projects that collectively aim to deliver:

 - a policy to strengthen measurement of all types of non-urban water use